Call for Nominations

 - Incorporation of community members' expertise, values, and needs in the design and implementation of the project

-The inaugural Katz Prize winner will be selected in late summer 2022 and formally announced at NJCH’s 50th Anniversary Gala at Morven Museum and Gardens on September 29, 2022.
-The selection committee also will designate two honorable mentions, which will be announced and publicly recognized by NJCH.
+The Katz Prize winner will be selected and notified by September 29, 2023.
+The selection committee will also designate two honorable mentions, which will be publicly recognized by NJCH.
+An award ceremony for the Katz Prize winner and honorable mentions will take place in October 2023.

 HOW TO NOMINATE AN ORGANIZATION

-All nominations for the inaugural Katz Prize for Excellence in Public Humanities must have been submitted by August 1, 2022 at 11:59 PM EDT.
+All nominations for the inaugural Katz Prize for Excellence in Public Humanities must be submitted by September 1, 2023 at 11:59 PM EDT.

 Your nomination packet should contain the following (explained in greater detail below):